 If you have booked a group tour or tailor-made holiday departing between 23 March and 31 July 2020 you will receive a Refund Credit Note of 100% of monies paid.
 This will be automatically applied to your booking and we will be in touch via email with confirmation of this.

 This Refund Credit Note (RCN) is financially protected by ABTA and must be redeemed before 31 January 2021.
 You can use this credit towards an alternative holiday with a departure date on or before 31 December 2022.

 We have been working hard behind the scenes negotiating the best rates for your next holiday and we are seeing strong demand already for 2021 holidays which will be bookable at 2020 prices with us.

-Airfares held in credit are bound by different terms and conditions and we will be in contact to discuss these options with you, should they apply.
+Airfares held in credit are bound by each specific airline’s different terms and conditions.
+We will be in contact to discuss these options with you, should they apply.

-If you are booked on a tour departing between 1 June 2020 and 31 July 2020 and wish to amend your booking to switch to a different date or destination, Wendy Wu Tours will waive normal amendment fees.
+If you are booked on a tour departing between 1-31 August 2020 and wish to amend your booking to switch to a different date or destination, Wendy Wu Tours will waive normal amendment fees.
 Changes may be made up to one month before departure and non-recoverable costs (for example visa fees or flight amendment charges) will be payable by the customer.